godfather9916/Auto-Withdrawal-Bot-in-EVM-networks-tokens/README.md

     ● Smart Gas System for native currencys

-    ● Send notifications to the bot telegrams
+    ● Send notifications to the bot telegram

     ● Support for a large database of private keys